calvinalkan/better-wordpress-hooks/README.md

 ### Conditional Event Dispatching

-This is meant to be used for actions and filters whose triggering are not under your control. (ie. core or third-party plugin hooks).
+This is meant to be used for actions and filters whose triggering are not under your control. ( i.e. core or third-party plugin hooks).

 For events that you control it's easier to just use the ````dispatchIf```` and ````dispatchUnless```` helpers.
 However,